Ethan-CS/DynamicalGraphModel/paper.md

 ---
 title: 'Implementation of an exact, deterministic dynamical approach to compartmental models of disease'
 tags:
 - Python
 - ODE
 - compartmental model
 - master equation
 - moment closure
 authors:
 - name: Ethan Hunter
+  email: e.hunter.2@research.gla.ac.uk
   orcid: 0000-0002-4309-6861
   affiliation: 1
 - name: Jessica Enright
-  orcid:
+  orcid: 0000-0002-0266-3292
   affiliation: 1
 - name: Alice Miller
-  orcid:
+  orcid: 0000-0002-0941-1717
   affiliation: 1
 affiliations:
 - name: University of Glasgow, Glasgow, G12 8QQ, United Kingdom
   index: 1
   date: 30 November 2023
   bibliography: paper.bib
 ---

 # Summary

-We provide a codebase that implements an approach to modelling disease that has been studied by several authors.
-This approach was described in [@sharkey:2011] and significantly improved in [@kiss:2017] with the introduction of a result reducing the number of equations required to give an exact and deterministic representation of the full system dynamics.
+We provide an implementation of an approach to modelling disease that has been studied by several authors.
+This approach was described in [@sharkey:2011] and significantly improved in [@kiss:2017] by the introduction of a result reducing the number of equations required for an exact representation of the full system dynamics.
 The provision of our codebase answers an open problem in [@kiss:2017].

 This code heavily extends the procedure described in the literature by opening the approach up to any (statically defined) compartmental, whereas the